 If this also happens to be near a water trough or wire fence, the combination of a tall tree, good electrical conductors and rain-sodden ground can be fatal for horses.
 The risk is heightened for horses wearing steel shoes.

-The out option
+The out option of horses in thunderstorms

 Some owners, however, feel leaving their horses out is the better option.
 Breeder Julia Hodkin, of the Future Sport Horse stud near Beverley, has lots of youngstock at grass, as well as competition horses grazing during the day.